UHD-IQA Benchmark Database: Pushing the Boundaries of Blind Photo Quality Assessment: Database Sampling

 \section{Database Sampling}

 The images composing our dataset were sampled from Pixabay\footnote{\hyperref[https://pixabay.com]{\url{https://pixabay.com}}}.
-We indexed an initial collection of images classified as photos, amounting to about 150,000 images of resolutions greater than UHD-1 ($3840 \times 2160$px).
+We indexed an initial collection of images classified as photos on the platform, amounting to about 150,000 images of resolutions greater than UHD-1 ($3840 \times 2160$px).
 These were sorted by normalized favorites \cite{wiedemann2023KonxCrossresolutionImageb}, and the top 10,000 were selected for further sampling.
-Among these, a subjective study was conducted to remove synthetic images.
-Participants were instructed to identify all synthetic images, such as those that appear to be computer-generated renderings or drawings, and pay special attention to those that are difficult to distinguish from real photographs but are likely not authentic.
+From these, synthetic images were removed in a subjective study.
+Three participants were tasked with individually assessing each image to identify those that appeared synthetic, such as computer-generated renderings or drawings.
+They were asked to focus particularly on images that closely resemble real photographs but are likely not authentic.
+Once at least one participant identified these images, they were filtered out.

-For photo composites, participants should exclude images that contain elements that cannot exist in real life.
-Additionally, they should identify images that have been overly or badly edited, where the edits result in unrealistic or implausible visuals, such as extreme color adjustments or exposure enhancements.
+For photo composites, participants had to exclude images that contained elements that could not exist in real life.
+Additionally, they had to identify images that have been overly or poorly edited, where the edits resulted in unrealistic or implausible visuals, such as extreme color adjustments or exposure enhancements.
 We show examples of images removed from the initial collection in \cref{fig:synthetic}.
 The remaining 6,073 images constitute our proposed dataset.